pgbackrest/pgbackrest/test/spec-repofmt.md

 - `REPOSITORY_FORMAT_5` and `REPOSITORY_FORMAT_6` name each format so that code which varies by format is explicit about the format it applies to (`src/version.h:35`).
 - `REPOSITORY_FORMAT_MIN`/`MAX` are the range that can be read; `REPOSITORY_FORMAT_DEFAULT` is what new repositories get when `repo-format` is not specified (`src/version.h:38`).
 All three are currently expressed in terms of the named formats, so `MIN` and `DEFAULT` diverge on their own when the default moves.
+- The range is asserted wherever a format is set from code, in `infoNew()` and `infoFormatSet()`, so a format outside it can only ever arrive from a file, which is where it is reported rather than asserted.

 ## Format Option